-The Straus Familys: A History of Public Service and Philanthropy (G-2)
+The Straus Family: Pioneers in Public Service and Philanthropy

 Beginning in the 19th Century and continuing into the 20th, members of the Straus Family have served in governmental positions at the federal and local levels.
 More particularly, family members have served in the House of Representatives, as Ambassadors, and as Presidential Cabinet Members.
 By virtue of their positions, as well as a consequence of their acting as advisors and confidants to a number of American Presidents, family members have been actively involved in the formulation of American public policy for well over 100 years.